jbubriski/arcane-adventures/_posts/2023-11-21-jasines-ring-of-restraining.md

     - src: jasines-ring-of-restraining-extra-03
       alt: Source image for Jasine's Ring of Restraining
     - src: jasines-ring-of-restraining-extra-04
       alt: Source image for Jasine's Ring of Restraining
-    - src: jasines-ring-of-restraining-extra-05
-      alt: Source image for Jasine's Ring of Restraining
-    - src: jasines-ring-of-restraining-extra-06
-      alt: Source image for Jasine's Ring of Restraining
 ---